apache/echarts-doc/en/tutorial/renderer.md

 + In the [pre-build](https://www.jsdelivr.com/package/npm/echarts) of ECharts, the SVG renderer has been included in [common version](https://cdn.jsdelivr.net/npm/echarts/dist/echarts.common.min.js) and [complete version](https://cdn.jsdelivr.net/npm/echarts/dist/echarts.min.js).
 But not in [simple version](https://cdn.jsdelivr.net/npm/echarts/dist/echarts.simple.min.js).
 + When [building ECharts online](${websitePath}/en/builder.html), the checkbox "SVG Renderer" should be checked.
-+ When [buildin ECharts offline](tutorial.html#Create%20Custom%20Build%20of%20ECharts), the SVG renderer module should be imported:
++ When [building ECharts offline](tutorial.html#Use%20ECharts%20with%20bundler%20and%20NPM), the SVG renderer module should be imported:

 ```js
 import 'zrender/lib/svg/svg';